gpeyton/ai-devotional/devotional/index_Q3.md

 Understanding the importance and dignity of honest work knowing that we have been created in God's image as a worker.
 *Hymn*: Come, Labor On

-### Day 3: How Is the Sabbath to Be Sanctified?
+### Day 3: What Are They?
-*Catechism Q60*: How is the sabbath to be sanctified?
+*Catechism Q65*: What are they?
-*Catechism A*: The sabbath is to be sanctified by a holy resting all that day, even from such worldly employments and recreations as are lawful on other days; and spending the whole time in the public and private exercises of God's worship, except so much as is to be taken up in the works of necessity and mercy.
+*Catechism A*: The offices of a prophet, of a priest, and of a king.
 *Hymn*: Safely Through Another Week

 ### Day 4: Perfect